microsoft/DeepSpeed/docs/_tutorials/advanced-install.md

 This should complete the full build 2-3 times faster.
 You can adjust `-j` to specify how many cpu-cores are to be used during the build.
 In the example it is set to 8 cores.

-You can also build a binary wheel and install it on multiple machines that have the same type of GPUs and the same software environment (CUDA toolkit, Pytorch, Python, etc.)
+You can also build a binary wheel and install it on multiple machines that have the same type of GPUs and the same software environment (CUDA toolkit, PyTorch, Python, etc.)

 ```bash
 DS_BUILD_OPS=1 python setup.py build_ext -j8 bdist_wheel